 The founding contract of this centre of excellence was signed in July 1974 on a basis of an intergovernmental treaty of nine European countries plus Israel.
-Since then, the number of member states has increased progressively, with Malta becoming the twentysecond member in 2016.
+Since then, the number of member states has increased progressively, with Lithuania becoming the 27th member in 2019.

-EMBL's founding father John C. Kendrew served as the first Director General of EMBL until 1982, when he was succeeded by Lennart Philipson.
-The third Director General, Fotis C. Kafatos, served from April 1993 to April 2005.
-Iain Mattaj, who was Scientific Director from 1999 until 2005, is EMBL's fourth and current Director General.
+EMBL’s founding father John C. Kendrew served as the first Director General of EMBL until 1982, when he was succeeded by Lennart Philipson.
+The third Director General, Fotis C. Kafatos, served between 1993 and 2005 before Iain Mattaj took up the position.
+In January 2019, Edith Heard became the fifth and current Director General.

-The most famous example of research carried out at EMBL is the identification of the genes responsible for establishing the body plan of insect embryos.
-Christiane Nüsslein-Volhard and Eric Wieschaus, who analysed this function on a genome-wide scale, were awarded the Nobel Prize in 1995.
-Today, EMBL is considered Europe's flagship laboratory for basic research in molecular biology, its five European sites attracting both young investigators and established scientists from all over the world.
+Today, EMBL is considered Europe's flagship laboratory for basic research in molecular biology, its six European sites attracting both young investigators and established scientists from all over the world.

 2017 - EMBL opens a site for research on tissue biology and disease modelling in Barcelona, Spain.